AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 If referencing a contained resource, both the contained resource and the referencing resource **SHALL** conform to an ADHA profile.
 Further guidance about the general use case for [contained resources](http://hl7.org/fhir/R4/references.html#contained) can be found in the base FHIR specification.

 In ADHA profiles:
-- An [ADHA PBS Prescription Claim Item](StructureDefinition-dh-medicationrequest-pbs-claim-1.html) (MedicationRequest resource) **SHOULD** be contained within the [ADHA Record of Claim against PBS or RPBS](StructureDefinition-dh-explanationofbenefit-medicare-pbs-1.html) (ExplanationOfBenefit resource)
+- An [ADHA PBS Claim Item](StructureDefinition-dh-medicationrequest-pbs-claim-1.html) (MedicationRequest resource) **SHOULD** be contained within the [ADHA Record of Claim against PBS or RPBS](StructureDefinition-dh-explanationofbenefit-medicare-pbs-1.html) (ExplanationOfBenefit resource).
-- An [ADHA Organ or Tissue for Donation BodyStructure](StructureDefinition-dh-bodystructure-aodr-1.html) (BodyStructure resource) **SHOULD** be contained within the [ADHA Record of Consent from Australian Organ Donor Register](StructureDefinition-dh-consent-aodr-1.html) (Consent resource)
+- An [ADHA Organ or Tissue for Donation BodyStructure](StructureDefinition-dh-bodystructure-aodr-1.html) (BodyStructure resource) **SHOULD** be contained within the [ADHA Record of Consent from Australian Organ Donor Register](StructureDefinition-dh-consent-aodr-1.html) (Consent resource).
 - Systems constructing a resource that represents medication or body structure information are encouraged to make use of contained resources.
   - Operations on Medication resources are expected to be within the context of a referencing resource query such as an ExplanationOfBenefit, Flag, MedicationAdministration, MedicationDispense, MedicationRequest or MedicationStatement.
   - Operations on BodyStructure resources are expected to be within the context of a referencing resource query such as a Consent, DiagnosticReport, Observation or ServiceRequest.